Occurred: June 2015

 Report incident 🔥 | Improve page 💁 | Access database 🔢

-Google was accused of linking to false allegations accusing Australian health researcher Dr Janice Duffy of blackmail, computer hacking, fraud and stalking, leading her to sue Google for defamation.
+Google was accused of linking to false allegations accusing an Australian health researcher of blackmail, computer hacking, fraud, and stalking, prompting her to sue Google for defamation.

 South Australia's Supreme Court found the search engine company guilty of publishing defamatory imputations about Duffy 'to a substantial number of people.'

-However, as noted by the judge, defamatory content continued to appear in Google's Autocomplete system when Dr Duffy's name was typed into Google.
+However, defamatory content continued to appear in Google's Autocomplete system when Dr Duffy's name was typed into Google.

 Autocomplete